The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 JKS

 This property can be used to customize a keystore type if either mp.jwt.verify.publickey.location or mp.jwt.decrypt.key.location` points to a KeyStore file.
-If it is not set then the file name will be checked to determine the keystore type before defaulting to JKS.
+If it is not set, the file name is checked to determine the keystore type before defaulting to JKS.

 smallrye.jwt.keystore.provider